gangaaram/retail-data-case-study/README.md

 # Retail Data Case Study
 This is a full Data Analytics case study using a Retail Company's data where we go from cleaning the data, to finding insights and suggesting recommended actions to boost their revenue through targeted marketing campaigns towards their high value and one-time customers.

-For the full code, refer to retail-data-case-study.i
+For the full code, refer to retail-data-case-study.ipynb

 ## Business Task
 Analyse customer behaviours and purchasing patterns to find out what affects customer retention and find opportunities to increase repeat purchases.
 Recommend solutions to promote repeat purchasing and increase revenue from current customers.